-Risk/Sustaina ability - Ability to ma nage financial risk an d the organisation is sustainable in the long term.
-SPLC Lido The Pulse Museum SD, Health & Wellbeing Services A LATC is unlikely repairing lease but day maintenance re It is unlikely that a L utilities, however a LATC taking risk or Establishing the co managing financial the correct way wi influence and co sustainability is ach to be able to take the will be able to take the equirements.
-ATC will be able to c share in risk should b n consumption. rrect governance stru I risk.
-If the Compar th the correct balanc mmerciality then lo nievable. ned an LATC before risk of a full he risk on day to arry full risk for he possible with the acture will be key to by is established in e between Council ng term financial officers and negative in terms of public relations.
-The local authority should be able to transfer the risk of carrying out works using local authority funding.
-A LATC is unlikely to be able to take the risk of a full repairing lease but will be able to take the risk on day to day maintenance requirements.
-It is unlikely that a LATC will be able to carry full risk for utilities, however a share in risk should be possible with the LATC taking risk on consumption.
+Risk/Sustaina d/Sustainability - Ability to manage financial risk and the organisation is sustainable in the long term.
+SPLC Lido The Pulse Museum SD, Health & Wellbeing Services • to be able to take the officers and negative in terms of public relations. officers and negative in terms of public relations. day maintenance r LATC will be able to share in risk should carry full risk for The local authority should be able to transfer the risk of carrying out works using local authority funding.
+A LATC is unlikely to be able to take the risk of a full repairing lease but will be able Establishing the correct governance structure will be key to managing financial risk.
+If the Company is established in the correct way with the correct balance between Council influence and commerciality then long term financial sustainability is achievable. managing financia the correct way wi influence and co orrect governance str I risk.
+If the Compa th the correct baland Immerciality then I ny is established in ce between Council to take the risk on day to day maintenance requirements.
+It is unlikely that a LATC will be able to SDC has established an LATC before and therefore has experience of managing this risk. sustainability is act and therefore has carry full risk for utilities, however a share in risk should be possible with the LATC SDC has established an LATC before and therefore has experience of managing this risk. taking risk on consumption.
 Establishing the correct governance structure will be key to managing financial risk.
 If the Company is established in the correct way with the correct balance between Council influence and commerciality then long term financial sustainability is achievable.
 SDC has established an LATC before and therefore has experience of managing this risk.
-SD, Health & Weilbeing Services officers and negative in terms of public relations.
-Establishing the correct governance structure will be key to managing financial risk.
-If the Company is established in the correct way with the correct balance between Council influence and commerciality then long term financial sustainability is achievable.
-SDC has established an LATC before and therefore has experience of managing this risk.
-Score - 4 Score - 4 Score - 4 Score - 4 Score - 4 Locally established NPDO procurement regula contract a NPDO i ations to tender for the ss.
-A newly establis e contract under an To secure the contract a NPDO is required under procurement regulations to tender for the contract under an open tender process.
+Score - 4 Lacelle Score - 4 Score - 4 Score - 4 Score - 4 Score - 4 Locally established NPDO procurement regula is required under ne contract under an shed NPDO will not To secure the contract a NPDO is required under procurement regulations to tender for the contract under an open tender process.
 To secure the contract a NPDO is required under procurement regulations to tender for the contract under an open tender process.
 A